© SBMA 2022 – all rights reserved

-The first step to avoid potential shared responsibility payments is to make sure your business stays compliant with the ACA shared responsibility requirement.
-While this may seem simple, there are few distinctions to be aware of, including determining full-time employment status and full-time equivalents, and identifying the minimum value requirements.
+The first step to avoiding potential shared responsibility payments is to make sure your business stays compliant with the ACA shared responsibility requirement.
+While this may seem simple, there are few distinctions to be aware of, including determining full-time employment status and full-time equivalents and identifying the minimum value requirements.

 If employers do not cover at least 95% of full-time employees and their dependents, the employer will be subject to a shared responsibility payment.

 If a full-time employee receives a premium tax credit because they were not offered coverage, the coverage was not affordable, or the minimum value was not provided, the employer may also be subject to a shared responsibility payment.

 Once you have identified how to stay compliant with the ACA shared responsibility requirements, ensure your reporting is accurate and timely.

 Applicable Large Employers (employers with 50 or more employees) are required to file information returns with the IRS, Forms 1094-C and 1095-C. These forms will inform the IRS of the employers that owe shared responsibility payments.